rick-r/marriage-figaro-norway/captions.md

 don, don; in tre salti
 lo vado a servir.

-    Just think -- when we're out on location, instead of being in a hotel, we can park it right next to Rosina's trailer, and you can be with her whenever she needs you.
+    On location, we can park it next to Rosina's trailer, so you can be with her whenever she needs you.
     And I can be near Mr Almaviva.

 SUSANNA:
 Così se il mattino